At a certain season of our life we are accustomed to consider every spot

 (Henry David Thoreau, Walden)

 Back in the days when music was touched rather than clicked on we had vinyl records: LPs, EPs and SPs or singles featuring an A-side hit and a B-side.
 And while the A-side was both meant to and assumed to be the better song, B-sides sometimes acquired a cult status among music connoisseurs and band fans.
-Think Penny Lane / Strawberry Fields Forever for an image of just what I mean.
+Think Hey Jude / Revolution by The Beatles for an image of just what I mean.

 This blog is an attempt at coming up with a B-side to travel writing that is worth your time, dear reader.
 The A-sides of travel writing are out there, easy to find with their glossy Instagram photos, bucket lists and links to online hotel platforms and insurance providers.
 They can be good and helpful, but feel somewhat repetitive after a while.
 There are more tourists than ever, everybody seems to be going to the same places and so discoveries and new “adventures” are incremental at best.